Yorkville and The Annex Toronto Condo Sales Report

 I am going to dedicate myself to assist you in sorting out what effect the new legislature has had on the industry.
 I will not just give you blanket statements like we are hearing from Toronto's media but focus on each downtown and midtown Toronto condo neighbourhoods so you may be able to see the changes based on the actual sales that have occurred in each area.

-The first neighbourhood I will attack is Yorkville in Downtown, Toronto around the Yonge, Avenue Road and Bloor area.
+The first neighbourhood I will attack is Yorkville and the Annex in Downtown, Toronto around the Yonge, Avenue Road and Bloor area.
 This neighbourhood tends to has higher-end buildings and has been the most expensive condo area in Toronto.

 If you find this information useful, look for Bay Street Corridor Report next week.
 In the next few weeks, I will cover all of the downtown areas to give you true numbers for those looking to buy and sell.
 I think it is critical for all those who are interested in Toronto real estate, including real estate agents and brokers, to understand the changes and how it has affected the market.
 In fact, I am working towards reporting all this information by building because we are already seeing changes that are unique to each condo building.